ktbyers/ktb_journal/2025/february.md

 In February, I read a bunch of articles on developers that had been (somewhat) successful in funding their open-source projects.
 From this I started to formalize a new structure which is a combination of education, sponsorship, and maintenance/support.

 At about the same time, I also continued discussions with the teams at Netpicker and Slurp'it regarding Netmiko sponsorship.
 Both of these products use Netmiko internally and they also have made meaningful contributions to open-source especially with the Mockit library.
-This ultimately lead to a Netmiko sponsorship from the Netpicker and Slurp'it teams.
+This ultimately led to a Netmiko sponsorship from the Netpicker and Slurp'it teams.

-So thanks to Wim, Pieter, and the Netpicker/Slurp'it team.
+So thanks to Wim, Pieter, and the Netpicker/Slurp'it team. :tada:

 These products both look fairly interesting so you might want to check them out: